Top 10 Reasons To Visit Edinburgh

 Although the New Town and the Old Town are the most well-known areas of Edinburgh, there are many other locations which prove to be hidden gems.

-The South Side includes the newly-built Quartermile development.
+The South Side includes the Quartermile development, completed in 2018.
 Aside from glamorous apartments and offices, it has many amenities such as a gym, yoga studio, bakery and numerous restaurants.
 The affluent Bruntsfield location has plenty to see and do, from the Links golf course to mouthwatering chocolatier Coco.

 On the Water of Leith, there is the delightful area of Stockbridge with Georgian and Victorian-style houses, upscale delis, thrift stores and cool gastropubs.
 The weekly Stockbridge Market offers jewellery, crafts and snacks.